MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 ## Filter Categorized Search results

--   To filter results by a record type, select **Filter with** list and select a record type.
+-   To filter results by a record type, select **Filter with** list and  then select a record type.

     > [!div class="mx-imgBorder"]
     > ![Filtering Categorized Search Results](media/filter-categorized-search-results.png "Filtering Categorized Search Results")